 If Muslims are weak today, look again in 500 years, and they may be the strongest and most technologically advanced power on Earth.
 Look again in 1500 years, and they may again be weak, oppressed and backward.
 It is God who gives and God who takes.
 If we are thankful and obedient, He will increase us and improve our station in life, and if we are ungrateful, He can always take it all away from us and subjugate us to others.

 Note that I am not saying that Muslims should turn their backs on science and progress.
-I love science and technology and eager follow its news, and I look forward to Muslim societies catching up to Western ones.
+I love science and technology and eagerly follow its news, and I look forward to Muslim societies catching up to Western ones.
 Last year Muslim-majority Malaysia overtook Japan in its scientific research output per capita, as the graph below shows, and that is a very hopeful sign for the growth of scientific knowledge among Muslims:

-Other Muslim nations are shown tremendous growth in scientific research as well.
+Other Muslim nations have shown tremendous growth in scientific research as well.
 Egypt today produces five times more scientific and scholarly research compared to a mere 15 years ago.
 Iran is on track to catch up with European countries before 2030.
 These are things to look forward to, but we should not lose sight of the bigger picture.

 - The Quran, verse 3:186.